Garados007/DataLayout/README.md

     - this members are limited on the current entry scope (no linking, ...)
     - this members are ideal for: sorting, comparing, computing
 - add math operator to bounds (+, -, *, /)
+- add detailes filter to types, attributes, ... for
+    - include or ignore for build

 ## community support